fbpx

 Sharing is caring!

-If you’re planning a trip to Rotorua, New Zealand and want to experience Maori culture, you’ll want to check out the Tamaki Maori Village.
+If you’re planning a trip to Rotorua, New Zealand, and want to know what it feels like experiencing Maori culture, you’ll want to check out the Tamaki Maori Village.
 Scroll to find out exactly what to expect and things to know before you visit this unbelievably cool thing to do in Rotorua, New Zealand.

 This post about the Tamaki Maori Village in Rotorua was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I’m a huge geek about doing something cultural everywhere we travel.
-When we decided to visit New Zealand with our kids, I immediately started looking into cultural experiences.
+When we decided to visit New Zealand with our kids, I immediately started looking into cultural experiences, and the Tamaki Maori Village in Rotorua caught my attention.

 I knew I wanted to visit a Maori village in New Zealand.
-They have them all over the island, but the most popular Maori villages are in Rotorua, which is kind of the main place to find Maori culture in New Zealand.
+They have them all over the island, but the most popular Maori villages are in Rotorua, which is the main place to find Maori people and culture in New Zealand.

-Since we were already planning on spending a couple nights in Rotorua, I started looking to the different Rotorua Maori villages.
+Since we were already planning on spending a couple of nights in Rotorua, I started researching the different Maori villages there.

 I found the following village experiences: Mitai Maori Village, Whakarewarewa–the Living Maori Village, Matariki Hangi and Concert Show, Te Puia Maori Cultural Evening and Hangi Dinner, Ohinemutu Maori Village, Pohutu Cultural Theater, and Tamaki Maori Village.